SAKryukov/web-presentation/article/article2.md

 ### Collecting Presentation Data

 The elements representing the presentation frames are collected using the selector `body > *:not(select)`.
-If there are no of such elements, it can be the special case when there are only image-type frames defined in a text content of the `body` element.
+If there are no such elements, it can be the special case when there are only image-type frames defined in a text content of the `body` element.
 In both cases, a list `frameElements` is obtained:

 ```{lang=JavaScript}
 const presentationFrameParser = selector => {